google/blockly-samples/plugins/workspace-backpack/README.md

 - `addBlock`: Adds Block to backpack.
 - `addBlocks`: Adds Blocks to backpack.
 - `removeBlock`: Removes Block to backpack.
+- `containsBlock`: Returns whether the Block is in the backpack.
+- `addBackpackable`: Adds Backpackable to backpack.
+- `addBackpackables`: Adds Backpackable to backpack.
+- `removeBackpackable`: Removes Backpackable to backpack.
+- `containsBackpackable`: Returns whether the Backpackable is in the backpack.
 - `addItem`: Adds item to backpack.
 - `removeItem`: Removes item from the backpack.
 - `setContents`: Sets backpack contents.